 \item $\rSp_{2p,2q}$-conjugacy classes of nilpotents in $\fsp_{2p,2q}$ are in 1-1 correspondence with signed Young diagrams of signature $(p,q)$ in which even rows have their leftmost boxes labeled $+$.
 The centralizer of an associated $\fsl_2\R$-subalgebra is isomorphic to $\bigoplus_{i-odd}\fsp_{2p_i,2q_i}\oplus\bigoplus_{i-even}\fso^*_{2(p_i+q_i)}$. \end{itemize} \end{proposition}

-\begin{remark} For the classical Lie algebras other than $\fsu^*_{2m},~\fso_{2m}^*,~\fsp_{2p,2q}$, the partition of the associated nilpotent orbit in $\fg$ corresponds to Young diagram obtained by forgetting the signs.
+\begin{remark} For the classical Lie algebras other than $\fsu^*_{2m},~\fso_{2m}^*,~\fsp_{2p,2q}$, the partition of the associated nilpotent orbit in the complexification $\fg$ corresponds to the Young diagram obtained by forgetting the signs.
 For $\fsu^*_{2m},~\fso_{2m}^*,~\fsp_{2p,2q}$, the partition of the associated nilpotent orbit in $\fg$ corresponds to the Young diagram obtained doubling every row and forgetting the signs. \end{remark}

-We now classify magical nilpotent elements for classical real forms in terms of signed Young diagrams and partitions. \begin{theorem} Let $\fg^\R$ be a real form of a classical Lie complex simple Lie algebra $\fg$.
-A nilpotent $\hat e\in\fg^\R$ is magical if and only if it is one of the following cases: \begin{enumerate} \item $\fg^\R\cong\fsl_n\R$ and the associated Young diagram has one row of length $n$, \item $\fg^\R\cong\fso_{p,p+1}$ or $\fg^\R\cong\fso_{p+1,p}$ and the signed Young diagram has one row of length $2p+1$, \item $\fg^\R\cong\fso_{p,p}$ and the signed Young diagram has one row of length $2p-1$ and one row of length $1$, \item $\fg^\R\cong\fsp_{2m}\R$ and the signed Young diagram has one row of length $2m$, \item $\fg^\R=\fsu_{m,m},~\fso^*_{4m}~,\fsp_{2m}\R$ and the signed Young diagram has $m$-rows of length $2$ and the leftmost boxes are either all labeled $+$ or all labeled $-$, \item $\fg^\R\cong\fso_{p,q}$ and the signed Young diagram has one row of length $2\min\{p,q\}-1$ and $(|q-p|+1)$-rows of length $1$, where the labels of the length $1$ row are the same and opposite the label of the leftmost box of the row of length $2\min\{p,q\}-1$. \end{enumerate} \end{theorem} \begin{remark} In first four cases, $\fg^\R$ is split and we have the principal nilpotent.
+We now classify magical nilpotent elements for classical real forms in terms of signed Young diagrams and partitions. \begin{theorem} Let $\fg^\R$ be a real form of a classical complex simple Lie algebra $\fg$.
+A nilpotent $\hat e\in\fg^\R$ is magical if and only if it is one of the following cases: \begin{enumerate} \item $\fg^\R\cong\fsl_n\R$ and the associated Young diagram has one row of length $n$. \item $\fg^\R\cong\fso_{p,p+1}$ or $\fg^\R\cong\fso_{p+1,p}$ and the signed Young diagram has one row of length $2p+1$. \item $\fg^\R\cong\fso_{p,p}$ and the signed Young diagram has one row of length $2p-1$ and one row of length $1$. \item $\fg^\R\cong\fsp_{2m}\R$ and the signed Young diagram has one row of length $2m$. \item $\fg^\R\cong\fsu_{m,m},~\fso^*_{4m}~,\fsp_{2m}\R$ and the signed Young diagram has $m$-rows of length $2$ and the leftmost boxes are either all labeled $+$ or all labeled $-$. \item $\fg^\R\cong\fso_{p,q}$ and the signed Young diagram has one row of length $2\min\{p,q\}-1$ and $(|q-p|+1)$-rows of length $1$, where the labels of the length $1$ row are the same and opposite the label of the leftmost box of the row of length $2\min\{p,q\}-1$. \end{enumerate} \end{theorem} \begin{remark} In the first four cases, $\fg^\R$ is split and we have the principal nilpotent.
 Case (5) corresponds to Lie algebras which are Hermitian of tube type, and the same holds in (6) if $p=2$ or $q=2$. \end{remark}

 \begin{proof} Let $\fg^\R$ be a real form of a classical complex simple Lie algebra $\fg$ and $\fg=\fh\oplus\fm$ be a Cartan decomposition.
 By Propositions \ref{prop: magical real nilpotent properties} and \ref{prop dim of centralizer formula} a nilpotent $\hat e\in\fg^\R$ is magical if and only if the centralizer of an associated $\fsl_2\R$-subalgebra $\fc^\R$ is compact and